 Only 3km further on, the famous Mac-Mac Falls are now also fenced off.
 A trail along the edge of the cliff eventually leads to a lookout point that gives a good view of the 65m falls.
 I understand that the railing is there for safety’s sake, but personally I feel that it obscures the view and that future visitors will not be able to appreciate it as fully as we used to do years ago.

 Next stop on our route was the Berlin Falls – only one word for it: spectacular.
 As you make your way to the falls through a tropical forest, the mist hangs in the air and cools you off nicely.
 Water from the stream rushes past the footbridge and butterflies flit through the air.
 This is my happy place.
 The water falls 45m from the cliff edge into a large pool that is dark and turbulent.

-The next morning was once again rainy and misty, but it didn’t matter, because we packed up our tent and set out for a long-weekend in the Kruger Park.
-I’ll tell you all about that in next week’s post.
+The next morning was once again rainy and misty, but it didn’t matter, because we packed up our tent and set out for a long-weekend in the Kruger Park, camping under the stars and listening to the sound of wildlife all around us.

 Have you explored the waterfalls of the Panorama Route?
 Which one is your favourite and why?